 We made fairly quick progress with Interplast thanks to getting in touch directly with its President, who has been very responsive and helpful.
 After several months, we learned a good amount about its main programs, but not enough about its newer programs.
-Since the new year (and a \$2000 personal donation), its President has referred us to a representative rather than continuing to answer our questions (an entirely reasonable decision, with a relatively low amount of money at stake) and dialogue has slowed on both their end and ours, though it remains ongoing.
-We believe Interplast is a clear example of where more money would lead to better information.
+After the new year (and a \$2000 personal donation), its President referred us to a representative rather than continuing to answer our questions (an entirely reasonable decision, with a relatively low amount of money at stake) and dialogue slowed on both their end and ours.